jhu-ip/cs220-f25/assign/final.md

 ### General Movement of Pieces

-When it is his or her turn, a player may move exactly ONE of his or her pieces according to the following movement rules, provided that
+When it is their turn, a player may move exactly ONE of his or her pieces according to the following movement rules, provided that

 1. the piece does not land on a square already occupied by another piece belonging to that _same_ player, and
 2. the move does not cause the player to enter a _checked_ position (defined below).